Best Siem Reap Cambodian Restaurants for Authentic Cambodian Food

 That abundance of mediocrity can partly be blamed on tourism, on tourists’ lack of knowledge of Cambodian cuisine and expectation that it should taste like a mild form of Thai (see our story Dispelling Cambodian Cuisine Myths) and chefs’ willingness to adapt dishes to meet tourists’ expectations rather than educate diners (see our story on Ruining Amok, Cambodia’s National Dish).

-On the other hand, there are some interesting restaurants where chefs, Cambodian and foreign, are experimenting with traditional Cambodian food, which warrant a meal to get an inkling of the future of Cambodian cuisine.
+On the other hand, there are some interesting restaurants where chefs, Cambodian and foreign, are experimenting with traditional Cambodian food, which warrant a meal to get an inkling of the future and a movement I’m calling New Cambodian cuisine.

 Best Siem Reap Cambodian Restaurants for Authentic Cambodian Food